I've been playing video games since the tender age of four. As a result, most of my articles are related to video games.

 Are You A League of Legends Player?

-If you are new and somehow stumbled upon this hub, then I'd appreciate it if you joined the game by using my referral link.
-You can sign up via my referral link by clicking any part of this sentence.
-If you don't want to, it's fine; you reading this hub is good enough for me.
+If you are new to LoL and somehow stumbled upon this article, then I'd appreciate it if you joined the game by using my referral link.
+You can sign up via my referral link.
+If you don't want to, it's fine; you reading this article is good enough for me.

-If you are already a League of Legends player, then you're probably wanting to read about Vi, so thank you for humoring my cheap self-advertising and please start reading the hub proper below.
+If you are already a League of Legends player, then you're probably wanting to read about Vi, so thank you for humoring my cheap self-advertising and please start reading the article proper below.

 Vi is a bruiser-type champion, and as a result gets natural magic resist gains on every level.
 Here's a full list of her stats.